 Programming Pepper, the friendly humanoid robot

+Robotics is a super fun and interesting part of STEM.
 This week at the Pepper Studio, in Brisbane, we held a 5 day Pepper workshop.
-In this workshop, the kids learned how to use Choregraphe software to create programs for Pepper with both drag and drop code and python.
+In this workshop, the kids had an introduction to Robotics and learned how to use Choregraphe software to create programs for Pepper with both drag and drop code and python.

 A range of exercises included: programming Pepper to speak; using Pepper’s head, feet and hand sensors; using Pepper’s tablet display; speech recognition; facial recognition; dance; building a simple finite state machine; keyframe animation; object recognition; facial detection; using Pepper’s zones of engagement; and making eye and ear LEDs change colour.